What is a Customer Journey Map? [Free Download]

 During this discussion we asked common yet specific questions, like:

-1. What is the client’s tone of voice when they call us about upgrading their hosting package?
+1. What is the client’s tone of voice when they call about our product or service?

 2. Are they calling because our recommendations fell short for some reason?

-5. Are their questions technical in nature or do they relate to how we communicated a specific task or feature?
+5. Are their questions technical in nature or do they relate to how you communicate a specific feature or benefit?

-After answering these questions as a group, we wrote down single words or short phrases on sticky notes for each touchpoint to describe how a customer felt during the interaction.
-We then followed these up with aspirational words to describe what we hoped our customers would feel at each touchpoint.
-We then placed the sticky notes in columns under each touchpoint.
-This encouraged conversations about areas of repetition and possible relationships between the word groups that could help us determine how to improve interactions during each touchpoint.
-If the discrepancies between actual and aspirational emotions were significant, we marked them as priority items for our affinity diagram.
+After answering these questions as a group, write down single words or short phrases on sticky notes for each touchpoint to describe how a customer felt during the interaction.
+Next, follow these up with aspirational words to describe what you hope customers will feel at each touchpoint.
+Place the sticky notes in columns under each touchpoint.

 Step 4: Solutions, Opportunities, and the Affinity Diagram